projectriff/cli/docs/riff_completion.md

 ### Synopsis

 Generate the completion script for your shell.
-The script is emitted on stdout and needs to be placed in the appropriate directory on your system.
+The script is printed to stdout and needs to be placed in the appropriate directory on your system.

 For bash users on a Mac with Homebrew: